 If you’re looking for versatility and stability at a low cost – Reaper is for you.
-The best thing about Reaper is that it features an evaluation version which is complete and fully-featured, meaning you can use it for a while and try it out before purchasing it ($60).
+The best thing about Reaper is that it features an evaluation version which is complete and fully-featured, meaning you can use it for a while and try it out before purchasing it.

 I recommend Reaper to producers who really can’t justify the cost of other DAWs.
 It may be a little complicated compared to some more common ones, but I’d definitely recommend it if you’re looking for something a little on the cheaper side that still contains a lot of features and options.

 You’ve most likely heard of this one.
-To my knowledge, FL Studio is the most popular DAW and I’m not surprised, it’s very easy to pick up and learn, and offers a professional grade of quality for those who are more experienced (I’ve been using FL for years so I could be a little biased).
+FL Studio is one of the most popular DAW and I’m not surprised, it’s very easy to pick up and learn, and offers a professional grade of quality for those who are more experienced (I’ve been using FL for years so I could be a little biased).

 It does cost a little more than Reaper, but it’s got less of a learning curve and there are a lot more resources out there for users.

-I’ve only listed FL Studio and Reaper due to their competitive pricing.
-There are other DAWs out there (Logic, Cubase, Ableton Live), but they’re a lot more expensive.
+I’ve only listed Reaper, FL Studio, and Logic Pro X due to their competitive pricing.
+There are other DAWs out there (Ableton Live, Cubase, Studio One, Bitwig, Reason), but they’re a lot more expensive.
 Some will argue that they’re a lot better, but I’m not personally convinced.

 Note: Don’t be drawn in by ‘cheap’ DAWs, such as the ones advertised to ‘help you create beats within minutes.’
 These are a waste of money and will not help you become better at music production.
 Dubturbo, Beatmaker, and a few more might ring a bell.

-FL Studio has an extensive range of plugins from the get-go, so you don’t need to spend much money or time accumulating more (especially if you’re a new producer).
-If you decide to get Reaper for whatever reason, you may want to look into getting some extra plugins on the side.
-Here are some freeware plugins I recommend:
+FL Studio and Logic Pro X have an extensive range of plugins from the get-go, so you don’t need to spend much money or time accumulating more (especially if you’re a new producer).
+If you decide to get Reaper, you may want to look into getting some extra plugins on the side.

 The Togu Audio Line Range